The Best Medicare Supplement (Medigap) Plans in Minnesota

 Have Medicare questions?

-Talk to a licensed agent today to find a plan that fits your needs.
+Talk to a licensed agent today to find a Medicare Supplement plan.

-Enrolling After Medigap’s Open Enrollment Period
+Enrolling After Your Medigap Open Enrollment Period

-If you’ve missed Medigap’s open enrollment period, you may still be able to purchase a policy.
+If you’ve missed you Medigap open enrollment period, you may still be able to purchase a policy.
 However, once the enrollment period closes, federal law lets Medigap providers use medical underwriting processes to assess an applicant’s risk, so if you’re in poor health or have certain medical conditions, you may find yourself having to pay higher premiums, or worse, being denied coverage altogether.

-However, if you’re protected by one or more guaranteed issue rights, you may still be able to purchase a Medigap plan at this time without being subjected to a medical underwriting assessment.
+If you’re protected by one or more guaranteed issue rights, you may still be able to purchase a Medigap plan at this time without being subjected to a medical underwriting assessment.
 These guaranteed issue rights are specific situations in which your right to purchase a Medigap policy is protected by federal law.

 Guaranteed issue rights commonly apply to beneficiaries who’ve had to switch from Medicare Advantage plans to Original Medicare and wish to purchase supplemental insurance.
 This can happen when an enrollee’s MA plan has been discontinued or changes its service area or when the beneficiary moves out of the plan’s covered service area.